 Shark Cage Diving Near Cape Town — Face to Face with Nature's Apex Predator

-Shark cage diving is one of the most exhilarating wildlife experiences on Earth — and the waters around Cape Town are one of the few places where you can do it reliably.
+Shark cage diving is one of the most exhilarating wildlife experiences on Earth — and the waters around day trips">Cape Town are one of the few places where you can do it reliably.
 Submerge yourself in a steel cage as Great White sharks glide past just inches away, their ancient eyes meeting yours through crystal-clear water.

 Where Does Shark Cage Diving Happen?